-• Create a public open space of a half-acre at a minimum, consistent with a Neighborhood Green Urban Park at the Bushey Drive property when the Montgomery County Department of Recreation Administrative Offices are redeveloped.
+• Create a public open space of a half-acre at a minimum, similar to a neighborhood green urban park (as defined in the PROS Plan) at the Bushey Drive property when the Montgomery County Department of Recreation Administrative Offices are redeveloped.
 The park should include neighborhood amenities, including play structures, shaded seating and a flexible lawn area.